GlobalFishingWatch/paper-global-longline-sets/README.md

 [queries/](queries/): Directory containing queries for building BigQuery tables used in the analyses.

+[data/](data/): Directory containing data to support the creation of tables and figures.

 ## Data

 Data is available (and referenced in the notebooks in this repo) in the public BigQuery dataset `global-fishing-watch:paper_global_longline_sets`.